Blokz101/Obsidian-Vault/Vault/Permanent/Balanced Equation.md

 ![[Balanced Equation Diagram.png]]

 - ## Definition
-	- A balanced equation is an equation that describes a chemical reaction.
+	- A balanced equation is an equation that describes a [[Chemical Reaction]].
 It follows the [[Law of Conservation]] which states that nothing is lost in the reaction; In other what goes in comes out, just in a different form.
 - ## Parts
 	- Reactants
 		- Written on the left of the $\rightarrow$.